On this pageBack to Index

 Please note: Organisations submitting an ‘out of cycle’ PDSP must continue to adhere to the regular reporting cycle as outlined in Section 8 of the Victorian Protective Data Security Framework (VPDSF).

-In 2022 Victorian public sector organisations are required to submit an PDSP which includes an Attestation.
+In 2023, Victorian public sector organisations who have not undergone significant change are required to submit an Attestation form.

 Protective data security plan